 This statement by notable whiskey and beer writer Michael Jackson lit a fire that continues to burn at Fife’s most historic distillery.
 Jackson was referring to the history of Lindores Abbey where the first recorded history of whisky was documented – not just in Fife but in all of Scotland.

 Founded in 1191, the abbey’s first recorded whisky dates back to 1494 when King James IV requested eight bolls of malt.
 After a break of 523 years, Lindores Abbey is distilling yet again, using modern equipment while honoring the processes of days long gone.
-The first whisky bottles produced by the current regime will be available for purchase on December 23, 2020.

 Visitors to Fife can take an insightful distillery tour where they will learn about the abbey’s history and meet the beverage maker’s stills, respectively named Dodo and Poppy.
 The fine folks at Lindores distill whisky using hyper-local ingredients whenever possible before storing the liquid gold in casks.